silversquirl/vsg/README.md

 ### Getting Started

-Here, I'll walk you through how to create a new site using vsg from scratch.
+Let's go through how to create a new vsg site from scratch.

 To start with, create a Git repository to version control your site: